mharbaugh0/training-project-cont/README.md

         ![Container Log](readme-images/containerLog2.png)

-    5. To access the database container, repeat step 3 for the training-project-db-1 container.
+    5. To access the database container, repeat step c for the training-project-db-1 container.
 You will need to go into this container so you can access the contents of the database being used for the app.
     You can use this following command in the terminal of the container to access the database (use the values created in your .env) :